Seventh Avenue station (IND Culver Line): History

 One of the goals of Mayor John Hylan's Independent Subway System (IND), proposed in the 1920s, was a line to Coney Island, reached by a recapture of the BMT Culver Line.
 As originally designed, service to and from Manhattan would have been exclusively provided by Culver express trains, while all local service would have fed into the IND Crosstown Line.
 The line was extended from Bergen Street to Church Avenue on October 7, 1933, including the Seventh Avenue station.

 The station received a $400,000 renovation starting in 2015.
 In January 2016, it was proposed to relocate the station booth to the 7th Avenue entrance (where 65% of entrances and exits occur).
 Most of the mezzanine would also be closed off, and the turnstiles would be replaced.
 Waist-high turnstiles at the 7th and 8th Avenue ends were installed in August 2016, replacing the HEETS.
 Much of the mezzanine closed permanently on January 23, 2018, at which time the station booth was relocated.
-A 2015 proposal to add elevators at the station was rejected because it would have cost $15 million.
-However, in 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
-A contract for three elevators at the station was awarded in December 2020.
+A 2015 proposal to add elevators at the station was rejected because it would have cost $15 million; this prompted protests from local residents.
+In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+A contract for three elevators at the station was awarded in December 2020, and construction began in early 2022.
+The elevators officially opened on November 21, 2023.